How to start a business in Botswana?

 - Duty and Quota free access in the United States through an act called the African (opens in a new tab) Growth and Opportunity Act, AGOA.

-- Duty and Quota free access due to the Interim Economic Partnership Agreement (IEPA) between SADC along with the European Union (EU).
+- Duty and Quota free access due to the Interim Economic Partnership Agreement (IEPA) between SADC along the European Union (EU).

 The country has an excellent relationship with some of the trade unions and can offer English-speaking labour that has been educated in the English language at competitive pay.

 How to start a business in Botswana is inexpensive

 There is no minimum share value established in the country of Botswana.
 Due to this, it is very inexpensive to set up a corporation or branch of business.
 The low cost of establishment is a great incentive.

 Botswana has positioned itself to be the 36th freest country in the world in matters of investment, trade, and labor markets.

 How to start a business in Botswana the Banking privileges

 The government of Botswana has made it exceptionally easy to establish a corporate bank account in its country.
 With the regulations in place, corporate entities are more prone to establish a presence where they know that their banking relationship is highly valued and appreciated.